Randolph Mantooth: Emergency! (1972–1979)

-Producer Robert A. Cinader saw Randolph Mantooth in a small role on The Bold Ones opposite Hal Holbrook that led to his decision to cast him as paramedic John Gage on Emergency!
-Randolph Mantooth and Kevin Tighe were part of a paramedic team assigned to Squad 51 of the Los Angeles County Fire Department.
+Producer Robert A. Cinader saw Randolph Mantooth in a small role on The Bold Ones opposite Hal Holbrook that led to his decision to cast him as paramedic John Gage on Emergency!.
+Mantooth and Kevin Tighe were part of a paramedic team assigned to Squad 51 of the Los Angeles County Fire Department.
 Responding to accidents or dangerous rescues in an "emergency room on wheels" with directions via biophone from medical personnel at a hospital, the paramedics performed Advanced Life Support (ALS) techniques to stabilize injured, ill, and dying patients before transporting them to a medical facility.

-To train for their parts, the actors, Randolph Mantooth along with Kevin Tighe, "...sat in on paramedic classes" (although they never took any written exams) "and rode out on extensive ride-a-longs with LACoFD".
+To train for their parts Mantooth and Tighe sat in on paramedic classes and rode out with the LA County Fire Department.
 In an interview with Tom Blixa of WTVN, Mantooth said that the producer wanted them to train so that they would at least know the fundamentals and look like they knew what they were doing on camera.
 Mantooth mentioned that unless you take the written course you are not a paramedic and that "if anyone has a heart attack, I'll call 911 with the best of them".
 According to authors Richard Yokley and Roxane Sutherland who wrote the book, Emergency!
 Behind the Scenes, the show Emergency! is an important chapter in television history.

-At the time of the series' world premiere in 1972, there were only 12 paramedical units in North America located in four municipalities.
+At the time of the series' world premiere in 1972, there were only 12 paramedic units in North America located in four municipalities.
 Ten years later, more than half of all Americans were within ten minutes of a paramedic rescue or ambulance unit, due to the influence of the show.
 The program introduced audiences from all over the world to the concept of pre-hospital care, along with fire prevention and CPR.

-The show ran six seasons (129 episodes) with seven two-hour television movie specials including the pilot film (The Wedsworth-Townsend Act), with a national audience that averaged 30 million viewers each week.
-Mantooth directed two episodes of Emergency!; "The Nuisance" (1976) and "Insanity Epidemic" (1977), and also directed the television movie Greatest Rescues of Emergency (1978).
+The show ran six seasons (129 episodes) with seven two-hour television movie specials including the premiere film (EMERGENCY! – World Premiere), with a national audience that averaged 30 million viewers each week.
+Mantooth directed two episodes of Emergency!; "The Nuisance" (1976) and "Insanity Epidemic" (1977), and directed the television movie Greatest Rescues of Emergency (1978).
 Mantooth and Tighe did many of their own stunts in the early years with the rule of thumb, "if you could see our faces, it was us doing the stunts; if you couldn't, it was our stunt doubles."
 He was offered an opportunity after Emergency! went off the air to be an actual firefighter, but decided to continue with acting.